SumiSastri/dev-blogs/docs/serverside-big-data/part3-big-data-privacy-by-design.md

 - The 87-million users and users' friends who did not download the quiz had their data breached and information including likes, locations, religious and political views, relationship status, as well as private messages were now available to Cambridge Analytica
 - Cambridge Analytica enhanced the FB's graph data API gathering an estimated 5,000 data-points per American user of the platform.
 Using advanced psychographic analytics with ML and AI algorithms, Cambridge Analytica aimed to predict what kinds of messages would influence users to change voting behaviour.
 This marked a fundamental shift from conventional demographic targeting to a new frontier of psychological manipulation through big data analytics, Raychaudhuri's paper demonstrates.

-The key legal and ethical failures:
+_The key legal and ethical failures_

 - Informed consent – what enraged the public was the lack of concern over the issue of consent, consent policies were not clear, often using mystifying legal terms, lengthy explanations that were difficult to read and understand, however every single legal tenant was broken as various case studies show